-Over the last 50 years, scientists have been studying a population of great tits in Oxford, UK .
+Over the last 50 years, scientists in the UK have been studying a population of great tits in Oxford.
 They found that the birds are flexible enough to adapt their behaviour to fit the changing climate.
-A clear indication of this is the fact that the birds now lay their eggs an average of 2 weeks earlier than they did 50 years ago – to fit in with the peak in caterpillar numbers, and ensure their young are well fed.
-This ability to change behaviour on shorter timescales than evolution allows means these birds could survive a change of up to 0.5C per year (better than the current predicted rise of 0.03C per year).
-If they didn't have this ability, it is estimated that there’s a 60% chance the birds would become extinct.
+One clear indication of this is that the birds are now laying their eggs an average of 2 weeks earlier than they did 50 years ago – to fit in with peak in caterpillar numbers and ensure their young are well fed.
+This ability to change behaviour on shorter timescales than evolution allows means the birds could survive a change of up to 0.5 oC per year (better than the current predicted rise of 0.03 oC per year).
+If they didn't have this ability, there’s an estimated 60% chance they would become extinct.

-Although this is good news for Tits, and other short-lived, fast reproducing birds, it is unclear whether longer-lived species would adapt so well to a changing climate.
+Although this is good news for tits, and other short-lived, fast reproducing birds, it is unclear whether longer-lived species would adapt so well to a changing climate.
 This study shows that evolution alone is not enough for even tits to be able to survive the changes we are seeing in our climate.
 This means that any birds which do not have this flexibility in their behaviour could be in real trouble as the earth warms.

 Cats are one of our most popular pets, with an estimated quarter of households now owning one.
 But compared to dogs, cats have been domesticated much more recently, so retain a lot of their wild characteristics, such as their hunting instinct.
 There have been few studies looking at the impact domestic cats have on wild birds and small mammals.
 In some regions of the world, such as Australasia, wild cat species were never present, so the introduction of pet cats has more risk of being problematic.
 Species they pray on are not used to avoiding them, so feral cats whose ancestors were originally brought over as pets have had a huge impact on certain native animals.